Silas Wright Titus: Life and career

 Silas Wright Titus was born on January 18, 1849, in Syracuse, New York.
 He was the son of Col. Silas Titus of Syracuse and grandson of Thomas McCarthy (Syracuse politician).
-He was named for a friend of his father’s, Silas Wright, a US Senator, Governor of New York, and a member of Andrew Jackson’s cabinet.
+He was named for a friend of his father's, Silas Wright, a US Senator, Governor of New York, and a member of Andrew Jackson's cabinet.
 He was educated in the Syracuse schools and developed an interest in Civil Engineering.
-In 1861, at the age of 12, he served as a bugler in the 12th New York Volunteer Infantryduring the American Civil War.
+In 1861, at the age of 12, he served as a bugler in the 12th New York Volunteer Infantry during the American Civil War.
 He was discharged from service in 1865.
 When he was 20 years old he worked with the engineering force in the construction of the New Orleans, Mobile and Texas Railroad.

 About 1884 he moved to Southwestern Texas to begin studying underground water supplies.
 He helped to develop and construct 125 groundwater wells in the vicinity of San Angelo, Texas.
 He subsequently invented a method for locating and procuring groundwater by means of drilling and pumping.
 He was granted seven patents on lifting water by air.
 He moved back to New York in about 1896.